ROUND DANCING — CHOREOGRAPHED BALLROOM

 qq

 The woman bends the free knee so that the lower leg is parallel to the floor and then swings that foot to one side and then the other.
 It can be done by the man.
-I can be done solo or together.
+It can be done solo or together.
 In Illusion Of My Life by the Nobles, part B begins with two steps of a right foot basic, the woman does a left foot boleo, thru swivel, forward, and finish the basic.

 Tango Draw